- Gilbert Chapin was an American inventor and banker who holds three patents for calculating machines from 1870 – 1900.

 Adding Machines of Gilbert Chapin

 The American Gilbert W. Chapin (see biography of Gilbert W. Chapin) is a holder of three quite interesting patents for calculating machines — US patent №99533 and US patent №106999 from 1870, and US patent 646599 from 1900.
-He is a holder also of several other patents, e.g. for bird-cage screen (US186711), for coupon cutter (US454850), etc.
+He is a holder also of several other patents, e.g. for a bird-cage screen (US186711), for a coupon cutter (US454850), etc.

 Let’s examine the first adding machine of Gilbert Chapin, using the patent drawings.

-The second adding machine of Chapin (patented in September, 1870) is a much smaller and simpler device (see the patent drawing below).
+The second adding machine of Chapin (patented in September 1870) is a much smaller and simpler device (see the patent drawing below).

-According to the specification, it has a simple, but reliable construction, missing the above mentioned problem of the early key-driven calculators — overthrowing the numeral wheels under a quick keystroke.
+According to the specification, it has a simple, but reliable construction, missing the above-mentioned problem of the early key-driven calculators — overthrowing the numeral wheels under a quick keystroke.